AlexHill/djpj/README.rst

 If you don't know what PJAX is, `read about how it works`__ below.
 In a nutshell, it makes navigating between pages on your website faster by loading only the part of the page that needs to change, rather than the whole thing.
+It's is a well-established technique; if you're reading this on GitHub, you probably loaded this content via PJAX.

 __ #how-does-pjax-work

-Most of our Django templates are already split into template blocks defining logical sections of our pages.
-With DjPj, your website will respond to PJAX requests with the contents of a specific template block of your choosing.
-You can also define PJAX-specific templates, and you can do all this *without altering any of your existing views* – so it's easy to add PJAX support to third-party Django apps.
+In a nutshell, your DjPj-enabled website will respond to PJAX requests with the contents of a single template block of your choosing.
+It requires no changes to your views, which means it's easy to add PJAX support to third-party Django apps.

-PJAX is a well-established technique.
-If you're reading this on GitHub, you probably loaded this content via PJAX.

 Getting started
 ===============